 A Recognition Notice is a certificate issued by the Authority whereby an authorisation issued by another Member State of the EU or the EEA, or a State which is deemed by the Authority to offer safeguards largely equivalent to those offered by Maltese law, is recognised as having the same effect as an authorisation issued by the Authority for the purpose of providing a gaming service or gaming supply in or from Malta.

 Applicants may submit an electronic request through the Licensee Portal.
-Please refer to the guidance notes for further details regarding the requirements to apply for a Recognition Notice.

 How to Apply

 Applications for Recognition Notice certificates can be accessed from the Authority’s Licensee Portal, via the Recognition Notice Application.

 The Application needs to be accompanied by the following documents:

 - A certified true copy of the original Gaming Licence, and a certified translation in English (where applicable);

 - Signed Entity Declaration form available from the Enclosures section of the Application and submitted to the Authority as a hard copy;